James4Ever0/hack_all_the_thing/tests/blackarch_tools_readme_download/README.md

 seems you did not bring everything here.

-you need to run some script.
+you need to run some script for batch processing.